Hwang Sun-hong

-Hwang Sun-hong (born 14 July 1968) is a South Korean former football player and current manager of the South Korea national under-23 football team and manager of Daejeon Hana Citizen.
-His playing career included spells abroad at clubs in Germany and Japan, as well as 14 years representing the South Korea national football team, earning his first cap while still playing at college level.
+Hwang Sun-hong (born 14 July 1968) is a South Korean football manager and former player.
+He is currently manager of K League 1 club Daejeon Hana Citizen.
+During his playing career, he played for the South Korea national team at the 1990, 1994 and 2002 FIFA World Cups.

 Club career

-After graduating from Konkuk University, Hwang decided not to enter the K League and left for Germany to begin his professional career.
-During a season, he played for the reserve team of Bayer Leverkusen, scoring 16 goals in the Oberliga Nordrhein, Germany's third division at the time.
+After graduating from Konkuk University, Hwang decided not to enter his country's K League and began his senior career in Germany.
+During his first season as a senior player, he played for the reserve team of Bayer Leverkusen, scoring 16 goals at the Oberliga Nordrhein, Germany's third division at the time.

-Next season, Hwang joined 2.
-Bundesliga side Wuppertaler SV, but he appeared only nine games due to a cruciate ligament injury.
+The next season, Hwang joined 2.
+Bundesliga side Wuppertaler SV, but he appeared in only nine matches due to a cruciate ligament injury.

-Hwang joined POSCO Atoms (currently Pohang Steelers) after returning to South Korea in June 1993.
-He won two Asian Club Championships with Pohang, although he failed to win the K League title.
-He also scored in eight consecutive matches in 1995, setting a record in the K League.
+Hwang joined K League club POSCO Atoms (currently Pohang Steelers) after returning to South Korea in June 1993.
+He won two Asian Club Championships with Pohang, whereas he failed to win a K League title.
+In 1995, he scored in eight consecutive K League matches, setting a record.

-Hwang spent much of his career in the J1 League and enjoyed his most prolific season with Cerezo Osaka.
-In the 1999 J1 League, he scored 24 goals during 25 appearances, becoming the top goalscorer.
-He is the first South Korean footballer to become the top scorer in a foreign league.
-He was also nominated for the Asian Footballer of the Year award in that year.
-In late 2003, having finally retired, Hwang has now turned his attention to coaching.
+In 1998, Hwang moved to J1 League club Cerezo Osaka.
+At the 1999 J1 League, he scored 24 goals during 25 appearances, becoming the top goalscorer.
+He is the first South Korean footballer to become the top scorer at a foreign league.
+That year, he was also nominated for the Asian Footballer of the Year by the Asian Football Confederation.
+In late 2003, he retired as a player, and started his coaching career.

 International career

 1990 World Cup

-An unknown college player, Hwang was suddenly selected for the South Korea national football team for the 1988 AFC Asian Cup by the manager Lee Hoe-taik.
-He scored his first and second goal against Japan and Iran respectively in the tournament.
+An unknown college player, Hwang was suddenly selected for the South Korea national team for the 1988 AFC Asian Cup by manager Lee Hoe-taik.
+At the tournament, he scored his first and second goals against Japan and Iran respectively.

-Hwang was included in the national team for the 1990 FIFA World Cup after his outstanding performances including seven goals in qualifying campaign.
-In the competition, however, he had difficulty in showing teamwork, and couldn't prevent South Korea's three defeats.
+Hwang was included in the national team for the 1990 FIFA World Cup after showing his outstanding performances including seven goals during the qualifying campaign.
+However, he had difficulty in performing teamwork, while South Korea lost all three group stage matches at the competition.

 1994 World Cup

-Hwang showed poor performance by scoring only one goal in qualifiers of the 1994 FIFA World Cup, but his form was regained in the friendly matches just before the World Cup.
-However, his left knee was injured in the last friendly against Honduras before the tournament, worrying his manager Kim Ho.
-In the first game against Spain, he had two chances to score, but missed both.
-He apologized to his teammates after the first game, but his poor performance was continued by missing several opportunities against Bolivia.
-He scored a goal in the last group game against the defending champions Germany, but the game ended in a 3–2 defeat.
-He was severely blamed for his inexact shots against Bolivia by South Korean fans, and suffered from social anxiety disorder after South Korea was eliminated in the group stage.
+Hwang showed poor performances, with he scoring only one goal in the qualifiers for the 1994 FIFA World Cup.
+He gradually regained his capability in friendly matches just before the World Cup, but injured his left knee in the last friendly against Honduras.
+Although he was not in a stable condition, manager Kim Ho used him as a main striker at the competition.
+He apologised to his teammates after their first group stage match against Spain, where he missed two crucial chances.
+In the second match against Bolivia, he continuously missed several chances, and South Korea had to face a goalless draw.
+He scored a goal in the last group stage against defending champions Germany, but the match ended in a 3–2 defeat.
+After South Korea was eliminated in the group stage, he was severely blamed for his inexact shots against Bolivia by South Korean fans, suffering from social anxiety disorder.